Glassait/FOLD_Bot/src/module/feature/events/readme.md

 2. Use the following template
     ```typescript
     import { Client, Events, Interaction } from 'discord.js';
-    import { BotEvent } from '../../shared/types/bot-event.type';
+    import { BotEvent } from './types/bot-event.type';

-    const event: BotEvent = {
+    export const event: BotEvent = {
         name: undefined, // The name of the event, used Events
-        once: undefined, // If the event is only executer once
+        once: undefined, // If the event is only executer once, this parameter is optional
         async execute(_client: Client, interaction: Interaction): Promise<void> {
             // Code to execute when event is raised
         },
     };

-    export default event;
     ```
-3. Fill the name with `Events`, once and execute part
+3. Fill the name with `Events`, once (optional) and execute part.
+More information in the [BotEvent type](./types/bot-event.type.ts)
-4. Congrats the new events will be available, the registering of the event is automatic in the handler `event.handler.ts`
+4. Congrats the new events will be available.
+No more action are required to  register the event because it's automatic in the handler [event.handler.ts](../handlers/event.handler.ts)

 ## Log